 This ballistic nylon carry bag with soft calfskin leather accents was specifically designed to fit the Heavy-6.
 It features MOLLE loops at the front, an interior zippered cable pocket, gray tech suede lining, seat-belt style webbing, and military-style snap hooks.
 Polished gunmetal zipper and slider hardware.
-The pictured piece is a prototype; some small improvements may be made to the bag before production.

 The Heavy-6 is compatible with only the Leopold FC660C (not included) keyboard.
 It has the same angle between desk and typing surface as the original keyboard itself.
 The Heavy-6 is Hasu-controller compatible.

 Note that due to the geometry of this part and the nature of the PVD application process, 100% black coverage may not be achieved on portions of the Monolith that aren't visible during normal use.

 This is a DIY kit, keyboard not included, which requires you to remove your FC660C from its stock plastic housing.
 This may invalidate your keyboard warranty, and by purchasing you agree to take on that project and its results at your own risk.
 (But, of course, that's also part of the fun.)
 Assembly is straightforward and I'm here to answer any questions if any questions arise during your install.